WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 #### Global Secondary Indexes

-These do not have to be tied with partition key, but can, you can have GSI HASH and Partition key.
-They work _outside the buckets_.
+These do not have to be tied with partition key, but can, you can have GSI HASH and Partition key. **GSI is like creating a separate table with items that only contain that GSI**.
 Global secondary indexes are **stored on their own partitions** (separate from the table).

 The **GSI entry (pk + sk, or pk) does not have to be unique**.
 This is different than the LSI / primary indexes.
 You can also change the GSI value of the GSI pk and / or GSI sk without any restrictions.
 This is quite logical since otherwise it would not be possible to create _sparse indexes_.